mikaer86/Presentation/README.md

 - Functions are resuable and can be called upon in different scenarios .

+#### scope

+- global scope
+- local scope
 #### Arrays

 - Arrays is a data structure and represents a list of elements ex. (objects,strings,numbers).

+#### array functions

+- push() // pushes a elements to a array
+- filter() // filter out x amount elements in a decending order
+- map() // create a new array with the pre-existing elements
+- pop() // remove a elements from the array

 #### conditions